-Upon receipt of an approved Certificate signing request, TunTrust CAs proceeds to the Certificate issuance process.
+Upon receipt of an approved Certificate signing request, TunTrust issuing CA proceeds to the Certificate issuance process.

-Certificate issuance by TunTrust CAs requires a Tuntrust RA operator in Trusted Role authorized by TunTrust to deliberately issue a direct command in order for TunTrust CAs to perform a certificate signing operation.
-The RA operators accounts capable of causing certificate issuance or performing Registration Authority functions are enforced with multi-factor authentication (certificate in cryptographic token + PIN code).
-Technical controls are operated by TunTrust in order to restrict certificate issuance through accounts to a limited set of pre-approved email addresses.Each issuance is logged with the identity of the TunTrust RA operator issuing the certificate and the action logged in the CA audit log.
+Certificate issuance by "TnTrust CA - QSign1" requires a TunTrust RA operator in a Trusted Role authorized by TunTrust to deliberately issue a direct command in order for TunTrust CAs to perform a certificate signing operation.
+The RA operators accounts capable of causing certificate issuance or performing Registration

+Authority functions are enforced with multi-factor authentication (certificate in cryptographic token + PIN code).
+Technical controls are operated by TunTrust in order to restrict certificate issuance through accounts to a limited set of pre-approved email addresses.
+Each issuance is logged with the identity of the TunTrust RA operator issuing the Certificate and the action is logged in the CA audit log.

-Databases and CA processes occurring during certificate issuance are protected from unauthorized modification.
+Databases and CA processes occurring during Certificate issuance are protected from unauthorized modification.